 Until recently, aluminum-framed windows have usually meant that a home was built in decades after WW II.

-But aluminum framed windows have been making slow gains as appreciation for the midcentury modern style has revived.
+Aluminum framed windows have been making slow gains an appreciation for the midcentury modern style has revived.
 Modern contemporary, too, is another style that values the distinctive spare, angular look of aluminum windows.

 But aluminum windows are not for every home and definitely not for every region.
 Learn the basics of residential aluminum-framed windows with these facts: